farengeyt451/ngx-tippy-wrapper/README.md

 </span>
 ```

-Or passing props from component:
+Or pass props from component:

 ```html
 <span ngxTippy data-tippy-content="Tooltip with props" [tippyProps]="tippyProps">